-In sum, an impersonal passive can fail because either the EPP remains unchecked, or T's φ -features remain unvalued (or both) (English, French, Hebrew, Russian, see the next section for discussion).
-Languages in which impersonal passives are licit are either EPP-languages that have a suitable expletive with φ -features (Norwegian), or are non-EPP-languages that have the rule in (77) (German, Dutch, Icelandic).
+In sum, an impersonal passive can fail because either the EPP remains unchecked, or T's φ-features remain unvalued (or both) (English, French, Hebrew, Russian).
+Languages in which impersonal passives are licit are either EPP-languages that have a suitable expletive with φfeatures (Norwegian), or are non-EPP-languages that have the rule in (77) (German, Dutch, Icelandic).